 The role of resistance training

-An appropriate flat stomach training regimen can do both – it will provide these necessary supporting muscles, resulting in a firm belly.
+Appropriate ab exercises can do both – they will provide these necessary supporting muscles, resulting in a firm belly.

 Perfect strength training doesn’t mean hundreds of crunches each day.
 Or even worse – buying a useless stomach trainer on your TV shopping channel.
-In fact, an effective stomach muscle training program includes strength training for your entire body.
+In fact, an effective stomach muscle training program for e.g. 30 minutes includes strength training for your entire body.

 That means that, besides a few intense exercises for a flat belly, you should also include strength training for your other muscle groups.
 Your stomach muscles are trained indirectly through a multitude of other exercises.